tekumara/ray-demo/README.md

 ## Ingress

-For k3d, run `make k3d-ingress`:
+For k3d, run `make k3d-ingress`, else run `make forward`:

 - The Ray client server will be exposed on localhost port 10001.
-- The Ray dashboard can be accessed on [http://localhost:10001/dashboard/](http://localhost:10001/dashboard/)

-Else, run `make forward`:

-- The Ray client server will be exposed on localhost port 10001.
 - The Ray dashboard can be accessed on [http://localhost:8265/](http://localhost:8265)
+- The Ray GCS server will be exposed on localhost port 6379.

 ## Usage